Take a fresh look at your lifestyle.

 A display of items typically included in the pride priceby Hannah Voggenhuber (https://unsplash.com/@han1234i)

-For instance, kola nuts are often included as a symbol of hospitality in Igbo culture.
+For instance, kola nuts are often included as they are a symbol of hospitality in Igbo culture.
 They represent the welcoming of the groom’s family into the bride’s family.

 Palm wine is another common item.
 It symbolizes life and vitality, reflecting the hope for a fruitful and prosperous marriage.

-Cloth and jewelry, representing wealth and prosperity, are also included.
-They show the groom’s ability to provide for his wife.
+Cloth and jewelry are also included, representing wealth and prosperity.
+They are a way of showing the groom’s ability to provide for his wife.

 In this way, each item in the pride price carries a message.
 They collectively tell a story of love, commitment, hospitality, and hope for the future.